lemlac/mulem/docs/reference.md

 *Version 0.1 (Draft)*

 The Mu programming language or *Mulang* is a general-purpose, multi-paradigm programming language with significant whitespace.
 It targets programmers who want to be able to write expressive code but also have low-level control.
 It is expression-oriented where possible and provides explicit control over evaluation strategy, memory model, and error handling.
 Mulang is not afraid to break conventions and try new things.
-That's what making a new programming language from scrach is all about.
+That's what making a new programming language from scratch is all about.
 It's experimental—it's meant to make you think—and may not be for everyone.

 Mulang is planned to be both a compiled and an interpreted language.
 You won't need to use another language like C to increase performance.
 You can instead compile some of it and then call it like a shared library all within the same language.
 Some use cases for this are AI, systems programming, and game development.